tops-nidhi/19oct_SE/Module-3/OOP.md

 - Object is a instance of the class.

 3. **Abstraction**:-
-    - Use to hide the background detail from the use which wae unnecessary for the user.
+    - Use to hide the background detail from the user which was unnecessary for the user.
     - Hide the background detail

 4. **Encapsulation**:-